Francesca da Rimini: Giovanni Boccaccio

 In the years following Dante's portrayal of Francesca, legends about Francesca began to appear.
 Chief among them was one put forth by poet Giovanni Boccaccio in his commentary on the Divine Comedy, Esposizioni sopra la Comedia di Dante.
 Boccaccio stated that Francesca had been tricked into marrying Giovanni through the use of Paolo as a proxy.
 Guido, fearing that Francesca would never agree to marry the crippled Giovanni, had supposedly sent for the much more handsome Paolo in Giovanni's stead.
 It wasn't until the morning after the wedding that Francesca discovered the deception.
 This version of events, however, is very likely a fabrication.
 It would have been nearly impossible for Francesca not to know who both Giovanni and Paolo were, and that Paolo was already married, given the dealings the brothers had had with Ravenna and Francesca's family.
 Also, Boccaccio was born in 1313, some 27 years after Francesca's death, and while many Dante commentators after Boccaccio echoed his version of events, none before him had mentioned anything similar.

 Modern reception

 In the 19th century, the story of Paolo and Francesca inspired numerous theatrical, operatic, and symphonic adaptations.

+In 2023, the musician Hozier released the single "Francesca" as part of his 2023 album Unreal Unearth.